 I used it for several months in my cooking to the tune of about five tablespoons a day.
 It’s very versatile in the kitchen and can be used as a substitute in cooking or baking in recipes that call for butter or margarine.

-I also used in my pasta, pasta sauce, smoothies, and even oatmeal.
+I also used it in my pasta, pasta sauce, smoothies, and even oatmeal.
 Some people just take it straight up.
 I was able to become considerably leaner and it computed to faster competition times.

 What I noticed after about three weeks using coconut oil daily was an increase in energy levels and despite losing an additional seven pounds from an already lean body there was no loss in overall strength.